Morrisons aims to reduce food waste.

-Reducing food waste in stores
+Reducing food waste in store

-We take all available steps to minimise food waste.
+We take all available steps to minimise food waste in our stores.
 Technology makes our forecasts more accurate, and we only order what we think we can sell.
-And when products are close to their use by or best before dates, we offer them at reduced prices.
+And when products are close to their “use by” or “best before” dates, we offer them at reduced prices.

 When food cannot be redistributed, we send it to anaerobic digestion to generate renewable energy.